The Ness Deception cover art

 About this listen

-He’s in awe of its history.
+He’s in awe of it’s history.
 He thinks it's beautiful in the rain.
 But he’s not ready for what’s stirring below the surface of Loch Ness.

 When you’re the editor of a successful investigative journal, you don’t dash around Scotland chasing after loch monsters.
 But Gill McArdle didn’t believe in unicorns either, and speaking honestly, he was fortunate to walk away from that one.

 He’s a scientist, and not one of the wild-eyed optimists spending their days, scanning the loch for a creature.
 And here’s his problem.
 With every passing hour, evidence mounts that something is stirring.
 Far to the north, an unusual animal carcass is discovered in Caithness.
 In the west, the disappearance of a fishing boat remains unexplained.
 And as Gill follows the data, his investigations lead him, reluctantly, to the banks of Loch Ness.
-Still skeptical about the increasing sightings below Urquhart Castle, he reopens an old archaeological site in his search for answers.
-In a crushing realization, he is forced to admit that danger lurks in the Great Glen’s deepest waters.
+Still sceptical about the increasing sightings below Urquhart Castle, he reopens an old archaeological site in his search for answers.
+In a crushing realisation, he is forced to admit that danger lurks in the Great Glen’s deepest waters.

-©2022 Tormod Cockburn (P)2024 Tormod Cockburn
+©2022 Tormod Cockburn (P)2026 Tormod Cockburn

 Fiction Genre Fiction Metaphysical & Visionary Modern Detectives Mystery Science Fiction Scotland Fantasy Suspense